Bring Your Own Token

 emailstringAlwaysThe email address.

-invite_codestringOrg has invite codes enabledThe generated invite code (XXXX-XXXX-XXXX format).
+invite_codestringInvite Tokens mode onlyThe generated invite code (XXXX-XXXX-XXXX format).

-processor_tokensstring[]AlwaysThe processor token you sent.
+processor_tokensstringAlwaysThe processor tokens you sent.

 Each item in failed: